winterland1989/stdio/README.md

 + `fix_accept3`, this is the final choosen branch for offical repo based on performance.

 + `hs_try_putmvar`, this branch uses the `hs_try_putmvar`(present since GHC 8.2) RTS function to unblock thread.
+Currently it's slow due to global stable pointer table's lock, and the table always need to be scanned even in minor GC.
+And my benchmark seems to indicate the malloc/free overhead of `PutMVar` struct is quite large.

 + `strlen-slot-allocator`, this branch uses a least-unused-integer allocator based on a 0-1 slot buffer and C `strlen` function.
+This allocator saves little memory compare to current linked-list solution, thus we choose the later.

-+ `stm-wake-up`, this branch uses STM to notify threads which are blocked on waiting uv manager thread to wake up.
++ `stm-wake-up`, this branch uses `STM` to notify threads which are blocked on waiting uv manager thread to wake up.
+Under high workload `STM` 's overhead is just too much.

 + `fix_acceptX`, these branches record various ideas on doing socket/pipe accepting, and some of them contain bugs, which are fixed in `fix_accept3`.

++ `new_errno`, this branch tried to unify errno handling with typeclass `IOReturn`.
+While nice and haskellish as it seems, a more pratical approach is choosen later based on libuv's `uv_translate_sys_error`. and this branch leads to the discovery of a [ghc bug](https://ghc.haskell.org/trac/ghc/ticket/14125) (you can get the basic idea from the trac's issue code).

+Most of the other branches are early experiments which are buggy and incomplete, they served to give approximately performance data.
+Luckily though i got many detail things wrong, but i didn't miss the large elephant: libuv is definitely up to the task.

 User Guide
 ----------